Vega Jane: Plot

-The Finisher
+The Finisher (U.K.: The Secrets of Sorcery)

 The first novel in the series follows Vega Jane, a fourteen-year-old girl, as she uncovers secrets about the fictional village of Wormwood.
 The village is surrounded by the 'Quag' a dark forest filled with dangerous beasts and 'outliers', the Quag is described in the book as "an impenetrable barrier that circled Wormwood like a noose."
 Vega lives in a boarding house called 'The Loons' with her intelligent younger brother called John Jane.
 Vega works as a 'Finisher', a person whose job it is to add the final touches to handicrafts before they are purchased.
 One morning Vega witnesses Quentin Herms, her colleague and mentor, being chased into the Quag by the village Council and their attack canines.
 She later finds a note written by Quentin stating that he had left her something, she later finds this object hidden in her treehouse, it is a map of the Quag with detailed descriptions of the creatures it contains.
-Vega's younger brother John is then taken by Morigonne, the 'keeper of Wormwood', he is chosen for his exceptional intelligence to help the Council in constructing a wall to keep out dangers from the Quag.
+Vega's younger brother John is then taken by Morrigone, the 'keeper of Wormwood', he is chosen for his exceptional intelligence to help the Council in constructing a wall to keep out dangers from the Quag.
 Vega then inherits 'Destin', a chain that allows her to fly when worn.
 She also finds an Adder stone with magical properties that can heal cuts and bruises when you think good thoughts.
 She also acquires an 'Elemental', a shield of sorts that can grow and shrink.
-The Council discovers Vega is in possession of a map of the Quag, they imprison her and put her on trial, threatening her with execution before offering her a chance at freedom in return for fighting in the 'Duelum', a twice a year event where all people over 24 years old must fight until there is only one winner.
+The Council discovers Vega is in possession of a map of the Quag, they imprison her and put her on trial, threatening her with execution before offering her a chance at freedom in return for fighting in the 'Duelum', a twice a year event where all between 20 and 24 years old must fight until there is only one winner.
 Vega accepts and goes on to be declared the "champion of the Duelum".
 However, after winning the Duelum, Vega decides to escape Wormwood with her dog 'Harry Two' and her friend Delph.
 With Morrigone and the council after her, they use the magical chain Destin to fly over the wall surrounding Wormwood, into the Quag.
 They are then chased by monsters to the edge of a cliff where they are forced to jump.